Higher efficiency makes heat pumps powered by solar PV viable, but hybrid systems make more sense than battery storage for now.

 For example, in the video at the end of this story, an RV hobbyist rigged up a Pioneer Mini Split Heat Pump to run on less than 500 Watts.
 It’s a 22.5 SEER-9000 BTU-110V to run efficiently enough to cool his rig with solar.
 At 22.
 5 SEER it produces about 22.5 btu for every watt of power.
 A 750-watt inverter will run it.

-No matter how efficient a solar powered air conditioning system is, however, it faces the frustrating Achilles Heel of all solar technology: battery storage.
+No matter how efficient a solar powered air conditioner is, however, it faces the frustrating Achilles Heel of all solar technology: battery storage.
 PV panels only convert energy during daylight hours.
 So if you want to run the air conditioning unit at night, you need some kind of battery storage.
 But battery storage, despite many improvements, is either expensive or inadequate for all-night cooling.

 The Hybrid Option: Solar Plus Convenience